mscws/cws-caseworker-parent-portal/README.md

 | Writer / Content Designer / Content Strategist | Martha Koffman | Responsible for developing the documentation structure and authoring the User Guide | 40 | $152.50
 | Visual Designer | Arun Purohit | Responsible for creating the Design Style Guide, coaching the team on our Human Centered Design approach, and developing the low and high fidelity prototypes for the applicatiion | 60 | $133.75
 | Agile Coach / Delivery Manager | Altony Rice | Responsible for the overall Agile process, managing the user story backlog, facilitating communication among the team members, and developing technical documentation | 90 | $328.45

+## Report Bugs & Issues
+If you find a bug/issue with the prototype or the documentation, please contact "Miquel (Mike) Stubbs" via email at (miquel.stubbs@unisys.com) or mobile at (614) 596-7140.

 # Research and Discovery
 The Unisys Team worked with prospective parents in Mississippi to understand how a web search portal could help them find child care providers for their children more effectively and efficiently.
 We identified the prospective end useres by soliciting volunteers through several charitable organizations that serve parents likely to be eligible for subsidized child care.
 Additionally, we participated in the Q&A session organized by the procurement committee to better understand the needs of caseworkers who use the search portal to find child care for children in the custody of the State.
 Our research findings are documented [here](https://github.com/mscws/cws-caseworker-parent-portal/blob/master/Assets/Survey_Data.pdf).